NicolasMura/inseec-certificates/README.md

   npm run start
 ```

-Open your favorite browser at `http://localhost:3000`, upload your student CSV file and click the `Generate certificates` button:
+Open your favorite browser at `http://localhost:3000`, upload your student CSV file and click the `GENERATE CERTIFICATES` button:

 @TODO un .gif pour illustrer

 Wait for a few minutes and your certificates should now live in the `certificates` folder.

-## Usage:
+## Contribute

 You should copy `.env.sample` to `.env` and then: